NicorDesigns/SpringJDBC/doc/JDBC11SpringJdbcDaoSupportTrx.md

-## Updating the database with a more rigorous relationship entity model.
+## Updating the database with a more rigorous relationship entity model part 2.

-## Using a DAO with Spring JdbcDaoSupport to be able to do CREATE with transactions that can be rolled back.
+## Using a DAO with Spring JdbcDaoSupport to be able to do full range of CRUD with transactions that can be rolled back.

-    (This is a build out of JDBC9SpringJdbcDaoSupport)
+    (This is a build out of JDBC10SpringJdbcDaoSupportTransactions)

-### 1 Using IntelliJ we create a new Java Maven Module (JDBC10JdbcDaoSupportTransactions)
+### 1 Using IntelliJ we create a new Java Maven Module (JDBC11JdbcDaoSupportTrx)

 #### File -> New Module -> Maven (No Archetype Selected)

-#### ArtifactId : JDBC10JdbcDaoSupportTransactions
+#### ArtifactId : JDBC11JdbcDaoSupportTrx

 ### 2 Create package com.nicordesigns

 ### 3 Update the generated Maven POM.XML files where required

-    We will use JDBC9SpringJdbcDaoSupport as a guide for setting up our Data Source
+    We will use JDBC10SpringJdbcDaoSupportTransactions as a guide for setting up our Data Source

     Add the mariadb-java-client to the POM